Tipilikwani is currently closed due to flooding

-We reckon Tipilikwani Mara has loads to recommend it to travellers to the MMNR.
-And its family accommodation plus activities for little ones make it well worth considering if you are planning a family holiday!
+We reckon Tipilikwani Mara has loads to recommend it to travelers to the Maasai Mara National Reserve.
+And its family accommodation plus activities for little ones make it well worth considering if you are planning a family vacation!

 ACCESS & LOCATION: